 Peer Review/Marking/Support: One way of engaging students with marking criteria is to make use of peer review or marking.
 This also provides a good opportunity for students to receive formative feedback on their own work whilst considering alternative approaches towards assessment tasks.
 Students are often anxious about peer marking and can be resistant to it on the grounds of their level of academic ability.
 To counter this, it can be useful to present the exercise as one which is focused on writing and presentation skills, or on practical skills.

 Academic Integrity: Using previously marked work and engaging with marking criteria can also contribute to the development of academic integrity.
 Although ILS provide excellent guidance material on issues such as referencing and using source information, it is still very useful to discuss and demonstrate academic integrity within class.
 Providing students with exemplars which demonstrate poor academic integrity can alert them to the common mistakes that students make and which may leave them open to accusations of plagiarism.
 Discussions of the Turnitin reports of assignments which have cut and paste from Internet sources can help to prevent problems arising.

 Further Help, Information & Advice

-Information & Learning Services (ILS) offer a range of services for staff and students, including IT training & support, information & digital literacy help & advice, and the Search Success online resource.
+The Library and Learning Support team offer a range of services for staff and students, including IT training & support, information & digital literacy help & advice, and the Search Success online resource.

 Help, information and advice on supporting disabled students is available from Learning Support, who also offer a range of study development workshops, factsheets, short courses, links and tutorials for students.